HMS Bonetta (1798): Royal Navy

 On 13 February 1801 Vansittart was promoted to post captain and command of HMS Abergavenny, stationed at Port Royal, though he may not have taken command until November.
-In June Commander J.Managhan replaced Vansittart, only to be replaced by Commander Thomas New.Lowestoffe sailed from Kingston, Jamaica on 22 July 1801, and met a convoy five days later at Port Antonio.
+In June Commander J.Managhan replaced Vansittart, only to be replaced by Commander Thomas New.

+Lowestoffe sailed from Kingston, Jamaica on 22 July 1801, and met a convoy five days later at Port Antonio.
 The escorts consisted of Lowestoffe, Acasta, Bonetta, and the schooners Musquito (or Muskito), and Sting.
 On 10 August Lowestoffe ran broadside onto Little Inagua (“Heneaga”) Island.
-The change in currents that caused Lowestoffe to wreck also caused the wreck of five, or six merchantmen.LL 23 October 1801, №4197.
+The change in currents that caused Lowestoffe to wreck also caused the wreck of five, or six merchantmen.
 In the late afternoon of 11 August Acasta left Bonetta and three of her own boats to help the wrecked vessels and then took command of the convoy.

 Loss

 During the night of 25 October 1801 Bonetta ran aground on a reef in the Jardines south of Cuba.
 She bilged, fell on her side, and was wrecked.
 The subsequent courtmartial absolved Commander New of all responsibility.
 However, it found the second officer, who had been on duty, guilty of ignoring New's orders and sleeping on watch.
 It ordered him to forfeit all pay due to him, to be dismissed the service, never to serve in the Navy again, and to spend two years in the Marshalsea prison.